johnbrandborg/faker-events/README.md

 #### Group
 If you need to two different events to be grouped together, you can set the group_by parameter to true on the Event instance creation.
-This will cause the live_stream and batch methods to send them together.
+This will cause the start and batch methods to send them together.

 You can also use the '&' operator (rather than '>>') to set the next event but grouped together so the event_time is the same.
 Try not to mix the operators